Michael Graves (sound engineer): Career

 The same year, Graves was also nominated in the Grammy category of Best Historical Album for his work on the Dust-to-Digital release Longing for the Past: The 78 RPM Era in Southeast Asia.

 In 2015, Graves assumed mastering and restoration duties for the compilation CD that accompanies the Oxford American magazine's annual music issue.

 Graves earned a 2015 Grammy nomination, again in the Best Historical Album category, for his work on Dust-to-Digital's 2014 release Parchman Farm: Photographs and Field Recordings 1947-1959.
 This was followed by a 2016 Grammy nomination, for another Dust-to-Digital album, Music of Morocco: Recorded by Paul Bowles (Dust-to-Digital).
 Graves received two Best Historical Album Grammy nominations the following year, for Washington Phillips and His Manzarene Dreams (Dust-to-Digital) and Sweet As Broken Dates: Lost Somali Tapes from the Horn of Africa (Ostinato).

 In 2018, Graves moved Osiris Studio to Los Angeles, where he has continued to work on a wide variety of archival releases.
 The same year, he won another Grammy award for Best Historical Album, for his work on Dust-to-Digital's Voices of Mississippi: Artists and Musicians Documented by William Ferris.

 Other work

 Graves is also affiliated with the Association for Recorded Sound Collections (ARSC) and the Audio Engineering Society (AES).
 He is also a board member and technical advisor to Music Memory, an organization dedicated to the preservation of large, rare 78 rpm collections.

 Graves is a member of The Recording Academy, and The Recording Academy's Producers & Engineers Wing.
 He also served multiple terms on the Board of Governors in Atlanta and Los Angeles.

 Awards and nominations

 Grammy Awards

-Graves has won the Grammy Award for Best Historical Album four times, and has been nominated a further nine times.
+Graves has won the Grammy Award for Best Historical Album five times, and has been nominated a further nine times.